globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-qatar-airways-a-guide-for-aussies.md

 ---
 title: '''Explore Manila with Qatar Airways: A Guide for Aussies'''
 summary: >-
-  Flying to Manila from Australia has never been easier, thanks to the codeshare agreement between Qatar Airways and Philippine Airlines.
-This partnersh...
 date: '2025-04-29T14:18:45.827Z'
 country: Philippines
 type: '''Culture, Adventure, Budget'''